Menu

 Register

-Wednesday, February 26, 2025
+Wednesday, February 4, 2026

 Growing Plants from Seed

-Presented by Cathy Atkins
+Presented by Cathy Atkins (NPA Board Member)

 Get an early start to gardening this spring!
 Growing perennials from seeds saves money and you’ll have beautiful plants for your garden, as well as plants to share.
 Cathy Atkins, NPA Board member, will demonstrate the best way to successfully propagate plants from seed, including techniques and materials.
-Participants will go home with a container of planted Echinacea seeds.
+Participants will go home with a container of planted seeds.

 We will provide all the materials you need to be successful.